kochetov-dmitrij/schwarzthaltech-internship-devops/task1_docker/README.md

 it using the "CGO_ENABLED=0 GOOS=linux go build" command with the necessary flags to produce a statically linked binary executable ('/ hello_world').
-Finally, I used the strip command to remove the debug information from the executable, although this is optional and not necessary.
+Finally an optional case of using the strip command.
+The strip command can be used to remove the debug information from the executable, this like i said is optional and not necessary.

 - Production Stage